realtimebrainscanner/brainscanner/readme.md

 The data is read into a pseudo-buffer with a buffer size of 64 samples equal to two blocks (of each 32 samples) from the OpenViBE Acquisition Server.

+## The stimuli script
+The stimuli folder contains a script that handles the execution of the experimental paradigm, i.e. the script play sounds to indicate when the subject should open and close his/her eyes.
+The script is written in Python using the Psychopy module.
+The images shown to the subjects should be located in the stimuli/images directory.

+The script also outputs a file that contains information about the experimental paradigm, i.e. open/closed eyes vs time (0=open eyes, 1 = closed eyes).

+While using the Psychopy script on a Dell Latitude E7440 laptop, we observed that the script crashes if the volume up/down button were pushed during execution of the script.

 ## Real-time Matlab application